stef0u/stef0u.github.io/photography/index.md

 modified: 2016-09-12T08:42:37-04:00
 ---

+> "our lives are meaningless perturbations in a swirling vortex of chaos and entropy"

 # Gear List

 I'm a pretty scrappy when it comes to gear.
 This is what I'm currently using: